 The second Tarantino movie to feature in this list is just as deserving of its place as the first.
 Pulp Fiction was thoroughly postmodern in composition, featuring a cut-up storyline, extreme violence juxtaposed with humour and extensive use of pop cultural references.
 It also managed the not-inconsiderable feat of revitalising John Travolta’s faltering career.
 Featuring a host of killer lines and great moments, it is no exaggeration to say that it changed cinema forever.

 The Shawshank Redemption

 One of many great adaptations of Stephen King works, this was the ultimate sleeper hit, only just recouping its cost at the box office but going on to become one of the biggest-selling videos and DVDs of all time: astonishingly, at one point, 1 in 5 UK households owned the title.
 Set in the Shawshank prison, it tells a story of two great friends and the effects of prison life upon them and their fellow inmates and featured towering performances by Tim Robbins and Morgan Freeman, as Red, the film’s wise narrator.
 An enduring epic.

 Sometimes all you need is a straightforward plot, and a whole load of tension and action.
 Speed was an exhilarating rollercoaster of a movie based on a simple idea of a bomb going off on a bus if it dropped below 50mph.
 The breakneck action never stops, while Keanu Reeves, Sandra Bullock and Dennis Hopper are absolutely perfectly cast.
 Plus who can ever forget Alan Ruck’s scene-stealing performance as an out-of-his-depth tourist?
 “Oh darn.”

-Seven (or, as it was often infuriatingly styles, Se7en), took the centuries-old idea of the seven deadly sins and created a masterpiece of a film, dripping with tension, suspense and gore.
+Seven (or, as it was often infuriatingly styled, Se7en), took the centuries-old idea of the seven deadly sins and created a masterpiece of a film, dripping with tension, suspense and gore.
 Written by Andrew Kevin Walker and directed with aplomb by David Fincher, the film was a smash, helped in no small part by the superb chemistry between the two cops, played by Morgan Freeman and Brad Pitt, together with a truly stunning ending.